-AN-RM-M-113: Social Research Methods
+AN-RM-M-109: Social Research Methods

 The course aims at providing a basic understanding of the nature and procedure of scientific research as practiced in social sciences.
 It discusses the qualitative and quantitative methods, various types of research designs, and the tools and techniques of data collection involved in each type.
+The course also provides an understanding of the ethnographic method of field investigations in social and cultural anthropology.
+It discusses the field-work tradition in anthropology, the peculiarities of an ethnographic research design, and the tools and techniques of field documentation.
+It also takes a brief review of Sample survey as quantitative research method.
+It introduces the students to the ethnographic documentation of the tribes all over the world.